Business insurance for LLCs

 Errors and omissions insurance (E&O)

-If your LLC tech company offers expert advice to clients or services essential to your client's profits, you'll probably need errors and omissions (E&O) insurance.
-Some client contract will require you carry this policy.
+If your LLC tech company offers expert advice to clients or services essential to your clients' profits, you'll probably need errors and omissions insurance (E&O).
+Some client contracts will require you to carry this policy, which is also called professional liability insurance.

 E&O gives small businesses protection from clients who sue over a mistake or oversight by covering the cost of legal defense, court-ordered judgments, and settlements.